 One thing that's great about mashed potatoes is that there are so many ways to make them besides the traditional milk and butter.

-In this version, vegetable broth and vegan mayo change things up a bit while keeping the potatoes nice and creamy without milk or butter.
+In this version, "no-chicken" broth and mayo change things up a bit while keeping the potatoes nice and creamy without milk or butter.

-This recipe is not only perfect for vegans, but also those who are lactose intolerant or have a dairy allergy.
+This recipe is not only perfect for vegetarians and vegans, but also those who are lactose intolerant or have a dairy allergy.

-It's also great for those with an egg allergy or intolerance since we're using an egg-free mayo.
+It's also great for those with an egg allergy or intolerance when using a vegan/egg-free mayo.

 - Potatoes - You can use Yukon Gold or russet.